Skip to content

 A

-The third edition of this guideline explains that in addition to type I allergic reactions, Th2 cells (type 2 helper T cells) are deeply involved in the pathogenesis of vernal keratoconjunctivitis and atopic keratoconjunctivitis.
-There are cases that are difficult to control with conventional anti-allergic eye drops alone, which cannot regulate T cells.
-Immunosuppressive eye drops such as cyclosporine and tacrolimus suppress T cell activation and improve eosinophil infiltration, proliferative changes, and corneal epithelial disorders.
-In CQ7, the use of tacrolimus eye drops is “strongly recommended.”
+In vernal keratoconjunctivitis and atopic keratoconjunctivitis, in addition to type I allergic reactions, Th2 cells (type 2 helper T cells) are deeply involved in pathogenesis.
+In some cases, conventional anti-allergic eye drops alone cannot control T cells, and immunosuppressive eye drops such as cyclosporine and tacrolimus suppress T cell activation, improving eosinophil infiltration, proliferative changes, and corneal epithelial damage.
+Tacrolimus eye drops, in particular, are an important treatment option for severe cases.

-Q Is it safe to use steroid eye drops long-term?
+Q Is it safe to use steroid eye drops for a long time?

 A

-This guideline recommends that steroid eye drops be used short-term in combination with anti-allergic eye drops only for cases that cannot be controlled with anti-allergic eye drops alone, and states that they should not be first-line treatment.
-There are risks of increased intraocular pressure, cataract formation, and infection induction; especially in children, the frequency of increased intraocular pressure is high, so intraocular pressure must be measured regularly during use.
-In vernal keratoconjunctivitis, steroids can be tapered by combining with immunosuppressive eye drops, so the principle is to avoid long-term continuous use of steroids alone.
+Steroid eye drops are basically used for short-term combination therapy in cases not controlled by anti-allergic eye drops and are not first-line treatment.
+They carry risks of increased intraocular pressure, cataract formation, and infection induction, especially in children where the frequency of increased intraocular pressure is high, so regular intraocular pressure measurement is necessary during use.
+In vernal keratoconjunctivitis, steroids can be tapered by combining with immunosuppressive eye drops, so long-term use of steroids alone is generally avoided.

 Immediate and Late Phases of Type I Allergy